19 Best Colorants For Epoxy Resin

 testing the colorant in resin

-Test Small Samples:
+Test Small Samples

 Before committing to a larger project, do a small test sample.
 This helps you to see how your colorants interact with your specific resin.